hkust-vgd/splat-viewer/README.md

 ## controls

-movement (arrow keys)

-- left/right arrow keys to strafe side to side
-- up/down arrow keys to move forward/back
-- `space` to jump

-camera angle (wasd)
+Computer Control

-- `a`/`d` to turn camera left/right
+- W/S/A/D to translate the camera position
-- `w`/`s` to tilt camera up/down
+- Q/E to roll the camera anti-clockwise / clockwise
-- `q`/`e` to roll camera counterclockwise/clockwise
+- C/F to zoom in/out (closer/farther)
-- `i`/`k` and `j`/`l` to orbit
+- Mouse to rotate the camera orientation

-trackpad
-- scroll up/down to orbit down
+- Wheel also to zoom in/out
+- Arrow keys also to rotate the camera orientation

+Trackpad Control
-- scroll left/right to orbit left/right
+- scroll up/down/left/right to orbit
 - pinch to move forward/back
-- ctrl key + scroll up/down to move forward/back
+- ctrl key + scroll to move forward/back
-- shift + scroll up/down to move up/down
+- shift + scroll to move up/down or strafe
-- shift + scroll left/right to strafe side to side

-mouse
-- click and drag to orbit
-- right click (or ctrl/cmd key) and drag up/down to move forward/back
-- right click (or ctrl/cmd key) and drag left/right to strafe side to side

-touch (mobile)
+Touch (Mobile) Control
 - one finger to orbit
 - two finger pinch to move forward/back
 - two finger rotate to rotate camera clockwise/counterclockwise
 - two finger pan to move side-to-side and up-down

-other
+Gamepad Control
+- if you have a game controller connected it should work

+Other Controls
 - press 0-9 to switch to one of the pre-loaded camera views
 - press '-' or '+'key to cycle loaded cameras
-- press `p` to resume default animation
+- press p to resume default animation
 - drag and drop .ply file to convert to .splat
 - drag and drop cameras.json to load cameras